Parameter Efficient Mamba Tuning via Projector-targeted Diagonal-centric Linear Transformation: Experiment Details

-\textbf{Table 5} investigates whether the diagonal entries in the linear transformation matrix $T$ are effective only for Projectors or across all linear layers in the Mamba architecture.
+\textbf{Table 5} in main manuscript investigates whether the diagonal entries in the linear transformation matrix $T$ are effective only for Projectors or across all linear layers in the Mamba architecture.
 This experiment was also conducted using the Vim-tiny model on the Caltech dataset.

-\textbf{Table 6} explores the role of non-attention modules in the Transformer architecture.
+\textbf{Table 6} in main manuscript explores the role of non-attention modules in the Transformer architecture.
 For this analysis, the Vision Transformer (ViT-B/16) model pretrained on ImageNet was fine-tuned on the CIFAR-100 dataset.
 The model was trained using the Adam optimizer with a batch size of 128 and a learning rate of 0.001 for 5000 iterations.
 A cosine learning rate scheduler with a warmup period of 500 steps was used.
 For LoRA adaptation, a low rank of 8 was applied to both the Attention and FFN modules.

-\textbf{Table 7} provides an ablation studies of ProDiaL components, including Block-diagonal matrix $D_b$, Off-diagonal matrix $\epsilon$, and scaling factor $s$.
+\textbf{Table 7} in main manuscript provides an ablation studies of ProDiaL components, including Block-diagonal matrix $D_b$, Off-diagonal matrix $\epsilon$, and scaling factor $s$.
 This experiment was conducted on the Vim-tiny model fine-tuned on the Caltech dataset.